bioinf/Sibelia/C-SIBELIA.md

 Directory "examples/C-Sibelia" contains a set of two bacterial genomes.
 The easiest way to run "C-Sibelia" is to type:

-	C-Sibelia.exe -s fine -r <a FASTA file with reference> -a <a FASTA file with a genome>
+	C-Sibelia -s fine -r <a FASTA file with reference> -a <a FASTA file with a genome>

 For example (for two genomes in "examples/C-Sibelia" dir):

-	C-Sibelia.exe -s fine -r nctc8325.fasta -a RN4220S.fasta
+	C-Sibelia -s fine -r nctc8325.fasta -a RN4220.fasta

 The command above will run "C-Sibelia" on two bacterial genomes with the "fine" simplification parameters.
 After this run you will find a file "variant.vcf" with found differences between these two genomes in VCF format.
-You'll also find some other files that contain information about synteny blocks between these two genomes.
+You also can get additional information about synteny blocks between these two genomes, to do this run "C-Sibelia" with the "-o" option set:

+	C-Sibelia -s fine -r nctc8325.fasta -a RN4220.fasta -o out

+To understand the information in these files, see "Directory for output files" section.
 Please note that the file with reference must contain only one sequence, while another file may contain multiple sequences (contigs).

 There is another simplification parameters set, called "loose".
 To understand the difference between them, please read manual for "Sibelia" (SIBELIA.md),